In 1997, legendary computer scientist Hans Moravec wrote1:

 “During the decades since he wrote those passages, the sea level has kept rising relentlessly, as he predicted, like global warming on steroids, and some of his foothills (including chess) have long since been submerged.
 What comes next and what we should do about it is the topic of the rest of this book.
 As the sea level keeps rising, it may one day reach a tipping point, triggering dramatic change.
 This critical sea level is the one corresponding to machines becoming able to perform AI design.
 Before this tipping point is reached, the sea-level rise is caused by humans improving machines; afterward, the rise can be driven by machines improving machines, potentially much faster than humans could have done, rapidly submerging all land.
 This is the fascinating and controversial idea of the singularity…”

-In 2023 when I worked at OSTP, I used to keep a copy of this image on my door, periodically hand-coloring updates to the waterline as new capabilities emerged.
+In 2023 when I worked at OSTP, I kept a copy of this image on my door, periodically hand-coloring updates to the waterline as new capabilities emerged (and submerged).

-In the first quarter of 2026, AI can’t quite yet “zero shot” researching the current state of AI capabilities, update the image accordingly, and drafting this post, but it is remarkably capable of crafting each element piecemeal (with coaxing).
+In the first quarter of 2026, AI can’t quite yet “zero shot” researching the current state of AI capabilities to update the image accordingly, then draft this post.
+But it is remarkably capable (with coaxing) of crafting each element piecemeal.
 I’d guess before the year is out, it will be able to execute this task end to end.

-With some liberties taken from both human and AI laziness, here is a quick and dirty update to the graphic and data determining the waterline.
+With some liberties taken from both human and AI laziness, here is a quick and dirty update to the graphic as of Q1 2026 and data determining the sealevel.

 Partially wet on max-context multi-hop